wrf/figure-gallery/README.md

 ![lawal 2020 figure 1 composite of map and admixture](https://github.com/wrf/figure-gallery/blob/main/figures/lawal2020_12915_2020_738_Fig1_HTML.jpg)

 ## too many labels ##
+This is an annoyingly common problem in the metagenomics world, since authors want to show hundreds or thousands of bacterial groups at once.
 After about a dozen or so colors, it becomes difficult to keep track of individual colors.
 The authors should probably think a bit harder about what they want to say with the figure.
 A better way of handling this is to make the top 10-or-so factors as colors, and the rest as gray.

 Here in [Klinges 2019](https://www.nature.com/articles/s41396-019-0482-0), the pie charts are only part of the problem, since the stripes and polka dots are much worse.
 ![Klinges 2019 bad pie charts](https://github.com/wrf/figure-gallery/blob/main/figures/klinges2019_bad_figure.jpg)